Barbie: Big City, Big Dreams: Plot

 Barbie Roberts dreams of being a Broadway star, so she enrolls in a summer program at a prestigious performing Handler Arts Academy in New York City.
 Her family and friends back home in Malibu wish her well as she arrives at the academy.
 As Barbie struggles with her luggage, she gets helped by a flexible female student who is from Brooklyn.
-The academy's custodian informs them that they have showed up a day early, and tells them where the dormitory rooms are.
+The academy's custodian informs them that they have shown up a day early, and tells them where the dormitory rooms are.

 When Barbie and the girl from Brooklyn find a door with the name "Barbie Roberts" on it, they discover that they have the same name and will be roommates.
 They give themselves nicknames based on their location to avert future confusions with the two, respectively Malibu and Brooklyn.
 They bond over their love for music and become fast friends as they hang out and explore New York City.

 On the subway, "Malibu" Barbie sees a poster of a popstar named Emmie and is a big fan, but "Brooklyn" Barbie says Emmie is an old childhood friend that she hasn't seen in a long time.
 The two "Barbie"-named girls then made a pact to not let stardom ruin their friendship.
 Meanwhile, at the Handler Arts Academy, Emmie appears in disguise so she can be treated like a normal student.
 Dean Morrison announces that the annual Spotlight Solo will be livestreamed from Times Square.
 Malibu and Brooklyn meet a costume student named Rafael (who wants to be known simply as Rafa) and his dog Gato.
 He gives them sequinned dresses that are supposed to sparkle, but the remote control he uses to light up the dresses malfunctions.

 During her first week at the academy, "Malibu" Barbie struggles in all of her classes.
 Ken calls her to ask how she's doing, but she has mixed feelings.
 Later, the "Barbie"-named girls and Rafa discover that Emmie is attending the school in disguise.
 When they confronted her, Emmie explains that she lost contact with "Brooklyn" Barbie because of her strict manager-father.
 With this, Emmie and "Brooklyn" Barbie rekindle their friendship.
 The "Barbie"-named girls and Rafa then sworn to keep Emmie's disguise a secret.